techengineer3d/portfolio/_clients/cygames.md

 I worked on art pipeline tools for the Playstation 4 title "Project Awakening - Arise".

-The project was initially built with Unreal Engine.
-Work is underway to switch over to the custom in-house game engine called "Cyllista".
+The project was initially built with Unreal Engine, and work was underway to switch over to the custom in-house game engine called "Cyllista".

 ### Tool Development